Key takeaways

 The unplanned are those things we can’t always control – loss of a loved one, recessions and market downturns, or tax law changes.

-Find someone that can guide you effortlessly through whatever life throws at you.
-Your short, medium, and long-term goals.
+Find someone that can offer comprehensive planning, able to guide you effortlessly through whatever life throws at you.
+Your short, medium, and long-term financial goals.

 What's their communication style?
 You will see everything from call centers, to small teams, to a dedicated planner.

 When you are talking about personal financial matters, you want to talk to someone that knows you and that you trust.
-A team might be OK if they play specific roles – planning, insurance, investments – and you should know this going into the relationship.
+A team is OK if they play specific roles—planning, insurance, investments—and you should know this going into the relationship.

-#9 Are there any hidden fees, add-ons, planner commissions or product purchases required to work with you?
+#7 Are there any hidden fees, add-ons, commissions, or product purchases required to work with you?

 How an advisor charges for their services is only one part of the equation.

-Look into any asset or fee minimums, mandatory investments (that carry commissions), or fees that are hidden.
+Look into any asset or fee minimums, mandatory investments (financial products that carry commissions), or fees that are hidden.

-There may be multiple fees involved in the relationship, and you want to know them upfront.
+There may be multiple fees involved in the relationship, and you want to know your all-in costs upfront.
 The more open and transparent the planner is, the better.

 Look for a fee structure that makes sense for your situation and aligns with the services provided.